Functional separation solutions of the Sinh-Gordon type equations: Introduction and Statement of the Results

+The Theorem above demonstrates the classification of solutions of functional separation for equation (\ref{GShGordon}).
+Since we have not selected the values of $\delta$ and $\kappa$, there is no distinction between the elliptic and hyperbolic forms.

-\end{theorem} Note that our results extend the results in \cite{Pol, PPFD2021}, since in these papers, the authors construct solutions for the elliptic sine-Gordon and elliptic sinh-Gordon equation.
-In section 3, we consider solutions of the form
+Note that our results extend the results in \cite{Pol, PPFD2021}, since in these papers, the authors construct solutions for the elliptic sine-Gordon and elliptic sinh-Gordon equation.
+In this work, we study it in a unified way.

+In Section 4, we consider the solutions constructed in Theorem \ref{Family of solutions}, to obtain the form of the functions $A(x)$ and $B(y)$.
+It turns out that these functions are Jacobi elliptic.